 Or, now you can make life a lot easier and use the;

-By using the “AGM Electric Power Brush”, not only does the vigorous rotating Nylon brushes lift the pile perfectly of your newly laid lawn, it also helps to clear any deep buried debris that may have found its way into the curled root system of the artificial grass or Astroturf product.
+By using the “AGM Electric Power Brush”, not only does the vigorous rotating Nylon brushes lift the pile perfectly of your newly laid lawn, it also helps to clear any debris that may have found its way into the curled root system of the artificial grass or Astroturf product.

-By incorporating a Nylon brush system, this ensures the fibres of your grass are lifted perfectly and does not damage the spine of the artificial grass in any way during the rotation of the drum.
+By incorporating a double drum nylon brush system, this ensures the fibres of your grass are lifted perfectly and does not damage the spine of the artificial grass in any way during the rotation of the drum.

 With Artificial grass that has been laid for a period of time, with constant usage and heavy foot traffic the pile can tend to crush and lay flat.

-This fantastic specially designed and revolutionary electric power rake is leading the way in both helping to clear off leaves, moss, and any sundry debris that may have been deposited via mother nature and assists in refreshing the pile of your Artificial Grass.
+This fantastic specially designed and revolutionary electric power rake is leading the way in both helping to clear off leaves, pine needles, and any sundry debris that may have been deposited via mother nature and assists in refreshing the pile of your Artificial Grass.